ibm-cloud-docs/openwhisk/feeds_custom.md

 ## Implementing feeds by using connections
 {: #feeds_connections}

 The previous two architectural choices are simple and easy to implement.
-However, if you want a high-performance feed, there is no substitute for persistent connections and long-polling or similar techniques.
+However, if you want a high-performance feed, you can use persistent connections and long-polling or similar techniques.

 Since {{site.data.keyword.openwhisk_short}} actions must be short-running, an action cannot maintain a persistent connection to a third party.
-Instead, you can stand up a separate service, called *provider services*, outside of {{site.data.keyword.openwhisk_short}} that run all the time.
+Instead, you can stand up a separate service, called **provider services**, outside of {{site.data.keyword.openwhisk_short}} that run all the time.
 A provider service can maintain connections to third-party event sources that support long polling or other connection-based notifications.

-The provider service has a REST API that allows the {{site.data.keyword.openwhisk_short}} *feed action* to control the feed.
+The provider service has a REST API that allows the {{site.data.keyword.openwhisk_short}} **feed action** to control the feed.
 The provider service acts as a proxy between the event provider and {{site.data.keyword.openwhisk_short}}.
 When it receives events from the third party, it sends them on to {{site.data.keyword.openwhisk_short}} by firing a trigger.

-The {{site.data.keyword.cloudant_short_notm}} *changes* feed is the canonical example as it stands up a `cloudanttrigger` service, which mediates between {{site.data.keyword.cloudant_short_notm}} notifications over a persistent connection, and {{site.data.keyword.openwhisk_short}} triggers.
+The {{site.data.keyword.cloudant_short_notm}} **changes** feed is the canonical example as it stands up a `cloudanttrigger` service, which mediates between {{site.data.keyword.cloudant_short_notm}} notifications over a persistent connection, and {{site.data.keyword.openwhisk_short}} triggers.

-The *alarm* feed is implemented with a similar pattern.
+The **alarm** feed is implemented with a similar pattern.

 The connection-based architecture is the highest performance option, but operations are more labor-intensive than polling and hook architectures.